ejntaylor/activitylog-pulse/README.md

 This displays Logs from the [Spatie Activity Log package](https://github.com/spatie/laravel-activitylog) within the Laravel Pulse Dashboard.

-Currently there are two cards: Model Events (eg. crud) and Non Model Events.
+Currently, there are two cards: Model Events (eg. crud) and Non Model Events.